jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 }
 ```

-A complete implementation of the above is availble at [Proxy Wrapped Object Pool Design and Implementation](#proxy-wrapped-object-pool-implementation).
+A complete implementation of the above is available at [Proxy Wrapped Object Pool Design and Implementation](#proxy-wrapped-object-pool-implementation).

 ### The Sin of Omission, Revisted
 I was about to write more about RAII, but since I've already addressed it in [Sin of Omission](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission).
 Here are the highlights: